Menu

 Salvoni, Raymond Terence

 Raymond Terence Salvoni was born in the December quarter of 1922, (Windsor Vol. 2c Page 706), the son of Lawrence James & Charlotte M. Salvoni (nee Baker), who had married in the March Quarter of 1916 (St.Geo.H.Sq.Vol.
 1a, Page 1146).
-The district St.Geo.H.Sq. is an alternative name for St George Hanover Square and it spans the boundaries of the counties of Middlesex and London.
+The district St.Geo.H.Sq. is an alternative name for St George Hanover Square, and it spans the boundaries of the counties of Middlesex and London.

 I believe that there were at least 3 other siblings, as I found some births registered with the mother’s maiden name of Baker from 1916, when Phyllis L. Salvonii was born in the September Quarter (Windsor Vol. 2c Page 791) and then Lawrence C.G.
 Salvoni in the December Quarter of 1919 (Windsor Vol. 2c Page 847) to Maurice L. Salvoni in the June Quarter of 1928.
 (Windsor Vol. 2c Page 723).

-I researched to find out why Lawrence James would be in this household and it appears that his father Lorenzo Salvoni, born in Italy, circa 1873, was ill in a Hospital in Powick, Worcestershire from the 28th October 1911 to the 8th March 1945, on his death, so poor Kathleen Salvoni, (nee Taylor), his wife of 16 years, in 1911, was left to look after her children, so therefore Louisa Clements, (nee Taylor), I believe was Kathleen’s sister and took Lawrence to help out, subsequent research shows that the Clements family was his designated Guardian in the School Admissions books, in Beckford C. of E. School, Gloucestershire, as, I believe, was also to Margery (Margherita?) and William, Lawences’s siblings.
+I researched to find out why Lawrence James would be in this household and it appears that his father Lorenzo Salvoni, born in Italy, circa 1873, was in a Mental Hospital in Powick, Worcestershire from the 28th October 1911 to the 8th March 1945, on his death, so poor Kathleen Salvoni, (nee Taylor), his wife of 16 years, in 1911, was left to look after her children, so therefore Louisa Clements, (nee Taylor), I believe was Kathleen’s sister and took Lawrence to help out, subsequent research shows that the Clements family was his designated Guardian in the School Admissions books, in Beckford C. of E. School, Gloucestershire, as ,I believe, was also to Margery (Margherita?) and William, Lawrence’s siblings.
 If anyone would like to find out more about this family, please get in touch with the website.

-The next time we see Lawrence James & Charlotte Mary is on the 1939 National Register, taken on the 29th September 1939.
-They are living at 8 Crossways, Mancot Royal, Queensferry , Hawarden, Flintshire, Wales.
+The next time we see Lawrence James & Charlotte Mary is on the 1939 National Register, taken on the 29th of September 1939.
+They are living at 8 Crossways, Mancot Royal, Queensferry, Hawarden, Flintshire, Wales.
 This source gives the dates of birth and their occupation.
-Lawrence was born on the 14th April 1895 and he was a Carpenter, Charlotte’s date of birth was the 5th January 1896 and like most married women without a job, was doing “Unpaid Domestic Duties.”
+Lawrence was born on the 14th of April 1895 and he was a Carpenter, Charlotte’s date of birth was the 5th January 1896 and like most married women without a job, was doing “Unpaid Domestic Duties.”
 There is also a closed or redacted record, which may have been Maurice as he was born in 1928.

 Raymond Terence is not on the family 1939 National Register, he would have been about 17 years old then, so he may have already enlisted in the Royal Air Force Volunteer Reserve, any help gratefully received about his early years.